 Your posture while sleeping might also contribute to crooked teeth, as it can create pressure pushing your teeth inward.
 A similar effect can be caused by resting your chin in your hand, or anything else that results in pressure on your jaw or mouth for long periods.

 Retainers are a removable wire alternative to metal braces that can make more minor adjustments to your teeth’ alignment.
 You don’t need to wear them all day and can take them out whenever you want.
 Retainers are often worn while sleeping.
 They can only make small changes to your bite, however, and unless the misalignment of your teeth only needs slight correction, they are often used as a follow-up to more permanent braces.

-Aligners are a clear plastic-type of non-metal braces worn over your teeth that applies pressure to move them into the correct position.
+Aligners are clear plastic-type non-metal braces worn over your teeth that apply pressure to move them into the correct position.
 Invisalign aligners are removable and do not need to be worn all day.
 They can correct both major structural problems and make minor realignments to correct crookedness or gaps.

 Veneers can be an easy alternative to braces for adults, but any teeth alignment issues in children should be properly corrected, as they can impact the future development of healthy teeth.

 Braces Alternatives FAQs